Research

 If our DNA replication machinery operated with perfect fidelity and every damaged nucleotide were faithfully repaired, the forces of selection, drift, and gene flow would be powerless.
 Germline mutations provide the raw material for adaptive evolution, and somatic mutations transform every tissue into a unique mosaic of genetic variation.
 Although eukaryotes share much of their DNA repair and replication machinery, mutation rates vary by orders of magnitude across the tree of life.
 Even within the same organism, one cell type might accumulate mutations a hundred times more quickly than another.
 Mutation rate variation has a profound impact on evolution and disease, but we know surprisingly little about the genetic and environmental factors that affect germline and somatic mutagenesis.

-In our lab, we try to understand when, where, and how mutations occur.
+In our lab, we want to understand when, where, and how mutations occur.

-Measuring variability in germline de novo mutation rates
+Variability in human germline de novo mutation rates

 In 2019, we sequenced 33 large, multi-generational human families and identified de novo germline mutations in hundreds of children.
 Some families accumulated mutations at much higher rates than others, and almost 10% of “apparent” germline mutations occurred in the early embryo.